-The term "sustainability" refers to your organisation's ability to address current business needs and to have the agility and strategic management to prepare successfully for your future business, market , and operating environment.
+The term "sustainability" refers to your organisation's ability to address current business needs and to have the agility and strategic management to prepare successfully for your future business and market environment.
 Both external and internal factors need to be considered.
 The specific combination of factors might include industry-wide and organisation-specific components.